- Last Updated

 - Anxiety and Phobias, Assertiveness, Assessment, CBT, Evidence-Based Practice, Habit-Breaking, Hypno-CBT (Cognitive Behavioural Hypnotherapy), Hypnotherapy, Hypnotherapy, Meditation and Mindfulness, Mental Imagery, Pain Control, Problem-Solving, Relaxation Techniques, Resilience, Self-Help, Self-Hypnosis, Sleep Problems, Suggestion, Training

-In talking with other hypnotherapists and psychotherapists it’s clear that many have only a small range of techniques and interventions to draw upon.
-We believe it’s important that hypnotherapists and psychotherapists have a wide range of interventions (treatment elements) to draw upon to create tailored and flexible treatment plans for each client.
+We believe that it's important for hypnotherapists and psychotherapists to have a wide range of interventions (treatment elements) to draw upon to create tailored and flexible treatment plans for each client.

 Here's the current list of evidence-based interventions covered in our Diploma in Cognitive Behavioural Hypnotherapy – please note that for each intervention there maybe several different imagery techniques that can be used.